seanclifford/inaturalist-tools/README.md

 - Infinite scroll loading
   - Ensure rerenders don't happen too often
   - Look at virtualising the list
+- Fix bugs
   - Display correctly on mobile where aspect ratio is thinner than 1:2
+  - Fix server side caching somehow - request without cache?
+Maybe authenticated?
+  - Change filter after scrolling right - reset scroll position
 - Zoom images functionality (how to do this?) - maybe click and hold = zoomed, then drag to move image around somehow
 - Improve method for changing images?
 - Settings to choose filters